 Watch your spending habits

-It seems to me that it’s often the simple strategies around your spending habits are the most effective when it comes to cutting expenses, saving money and building wealth.
-A $10 saving may not sound like much but chances are, if you saw $10 on the ground, you’d stop to pick it up!
-Those small amounts can make a surprisingly big difference to your monthly cashflow and that difference is compounded over time.
-You work hard for your money and it should be working hard for you rather than your favourite retailer or service provider.
+It seems to me that it’s often the simple strategies around your spending habits that are the most effective when it comes to cutting expenses, saving money and building wealth.
+A $10 saving may not sound like much but chances are if you saw $10 on the ground, you’d stop to pick it up!
+Those small amounts can make a surprisingly big difference to your monthly cash flow and that difference is compounded over time.
+You work hard for your money and it should be working hard for you rather than your favorite retailer or service provider.
 If you have strategies for reducing fees or getting a better deal from a service provider or other spending habits, let me know, I’d love to hear them!